AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 * [Dedicated egress IP address](#dedicated-egress-ip-address) - Configure traffic out of AEM as a Cloud Service to originate from a unique IP.
 * [Virtual Private Network (VPN)](#vpn) - Secure traffic between your infrastructure and AEM as a Cloud Service, if you have a VPN.

-This article first describes each of these options in detail, before describing how they are configured using the Cloud Manager UI and then by using API.
+This article first describes each of these options in detail and why you might use them, before describing how they are configured using the Cloud Manager UI and by using the API.

->[!TIP]
->
->When deciding between flexible port egress and dedicated egress IP address, it is recommended you choose flexible port egress if a specific IP address is not required because Adobe can optimize performance of flexible port egress traffic.

 >[!CAUTION]
 >